Stainless Steel Bar Shapes: Which One Is Best for Your Project?

 A2: Typically, hex bars cost slightly more due to additional shaping but offer better grip for assembly.

-Q4: Can I weld round bars easily?
+Q4: Can I weld round bars?